Mark Simpson pays tribute to Lewis & Martin, ‘the hottest male comedy double-act of all time’

 The Hollywood gays though were reportedly Not Happy.
 They had a hoover up their ass about Lewis.
 Apparently some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve hour telethon.
 In effect, The Gays are running down the street screaming Maaaaaaa!!

 Likewise, because he isn’t himself gay, and because his early nerdy, ‘retarded’ sissy persona has been deemed ‘exploitative’, Lewis has been almost completely spurned by gay studies, when really he should have his own department.
 If nothing else, Lewis Studies would be a damn sight more fun than Queer Studies (as long as they didn’t include the Telethons).

-But it was his anarchic early 1950s TV shows with Martin when a twenty-something Lewis was at his queerest and giddiest.
-Their heads so close together in those tiny 50s cathode ray tubes, gazing into each other’s eyes, rubbing noses, occasionally stealing kisses from one another or licking each other’s necks to shrieks of scandalized pleasure from the audience.
+His films should be set texts, but it was his anarchic early 1950s TV shows with Martin when a twenty-something Lewis was at his queerest and giddiest.
+Their heads so close together in those tiny 50s cathode ray tubes, gazing into each other’s eyes, rubbing noses, occasionally stealing kisses or licking each other’s necks to shrieks of scandalized pleasure from the audience.
 They were a prime-time study in same-sex love.
-And were adored for it – literally chased down the street by crowds of screaming young women and not a few men (especially popular with sailors and soldiers they were the Forces sweethearts).
+And were adored for it – literally chased down the street by crowds of screaming young women and not a few men (especially popular with sailors and soldiers, they were the Forces’ sweethearts).